-Doctor-turned-comedy writer Adam Kay mined his experience as a junior doctor in the NHS for his memoir This Is Going To Hurt, chronicling 97-hour weeks and low-paid life-or-death decisions on the obstetrics and gynaecology ward (aka 'brats and twats') across his diary entries between 2004 and 2010.
+Doctor-turned-comedy-writer Adam Kay mined his experience as a junior doctor in the NHS for his memoir This Is Going to Hurt, chronicling 97-hour weeks and low-paid life-or-death decisions on the obstetrics and gynaecology ward (aka 'brats and twats') across his diary entries between 2004 and 2010.

-"The Covid-19 crisis has now shed even more light on their great work and underlines the necessity to support the NHS and its workers."
+On Kay's book, Whishaw told the BBC: 'It’s an honest, hilarious, heart-breaking look at the great institution and the army of unsung heroes who work there under the most stressful conditions.
+The Covid-19 crisis has now shed even more light on their great work and underlines the necessity to support the NHS and its workers.'

-|What||This Is Going To Hurt, BBC Two|
+|What||This Is Going to Hurt, BBC One: everything we know|

 |Website||Click here for more information|